calvinsomething/game2/README.md

 My second exploration into 3D game engine programming with C++.

 ## Overview
 Renders a scene with multiple animated models, a controllable character and camera, a skybox, and shadow mapping.
+The purpose of this project was to gain exposure to the lower level tools used in game engine programming, with a focus on construction rather than architecture.

+### Demo 1

+### Demo 2

 ## Toolchain
 - Win32 API
 - DirectX 11 rendering pipeline
-- Custom _STL-compatible_ block memory allocator: [calvinsomething/memory_allocator](https://github.com/calvinsomething/memory_allocator);
+- Custom _STL_-compatible block memory allocator: [calvinsomething/memory_allocator](https://github.com/calvinsomething/memory_allocator);
 - [assimp/assimp](https://github.com/assimp/assimp) asset loading library
 - [nothings/stb](https://github.com/nothings/stb) image loader (for panoramic skybox .hdr image)